 We have not entered into any material contracts other than in the ordinary course of business and other than those described in "Item 4.
 Information on the Company" or elsewhere in this annual report.

 D. Exchange Controls

 See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulations on Foreign Exchange."
+Information on the Company-B. Business Overview-Regulation-Regulations Relating to Foreign Currency Exchange."

 E. Taxation